-- (a) Lessee covenants and agrees to deliver to the credit of the Lessor, his heirs or assigns, free of cost, in the pipe line to which said Lessee may connect its wells, a royalty of one-eighth (1/8) of native oil produced and saved from the leased premises. - (b) Lessee covenants and agrees to pay Lessor as royalty for the native gas from each and every well drilled on said premises producing native gas, an amount equal to one-eighth (1/8) of the gross proceeds received from the sale of the same at the prevailing price for gas sold at the well, for all native gas saved and marketed from the said premises, payable quarterly.
+- (a) Lessee covenants and agrees to deliver to the credit of the Lessor, his heirs or assigns, free of cost, in the pipe line to which said Lessee may connect its wells, a royalty of one-eighth (1/8) of native oil produced and saved from the leased premises. - (b) Lessee covenants and agrees to pay Lessor as royalty for the native gas from each and every well drilled on said premises producing native gas, an amount equal to oneeighth (1/8) of the gross proceeds received from the sale of the same at the prevailing price for gas sold at the well, for all native gas saved and marketed from the said premises, payable quarterly.

 The petitioners allege that Antero has breached the terms of the royalty provisions in both the Mutschelknaus and Matthey leases by failing to pay them the full one-eighth royalty specified in the leases.
 Specifically, the petitioners contend that pursuant to this Court's decisions in Wellman and Estate of Tawney, Antero was prohibited from deducting postproduction costs from the gross sale proceeds of the gas in calculating the petitioners' royalties.
-In response, Antero's position is that Wellman and Estate of Tawney prohibit such deductions only until the oil and gas reach the first available market, not the point of sale; that royalties aren't payable on the byproducts of the gas produced from petitioners' wells, i.e., the natural gas liquids ("NGLs,") and that even if royalties are payable on the NGLs, Antero is entitled to deduct the postproduction costs incurred in marketing these byproducts.
+In response, Antero's position is that Wellman and Estate of Tawney prohibit such deductions only until the oil and gas reach the first available market, not the point of sale, and that Antero is entitled to deduct all postproduction costs incurred in processing, fractionating, and marketing byproducts of the gas produced from petitioners' wells, i.e., the residue gas and the natural gas liquids ("NGLs").3